fsharp/fslang-design/RFCs/FS-1090-Generic-struct-type-whose-fields-are-all-unmanaged-types-is-unmanaged.md

 [design]: #detailed-design

-Currently, it is not possible to have an `unmanaged` constraint on generic struct types.
+Currently, it is not possible to have an `unmanaged` constraint working on generic struct types.

 Consider following code: